substrait-io/substrait/site/docs/relations/logical_relations.md

     If you have a read definition that's not covered here, see the [process for adding new read definition types](/governance/#substrait-voting-process).

-Read definition types are built by the community and added to the specification.
+Read definition types (like the rest of the features in Substrait) are built by the community and added to the specification.

 #### Virtual Table